sebastian-luna-valero/ansible-role-monasca-agent/README.md

 - pip_index_url: Index URL to use instead of the default for installing pip packages
 - run_mode: One of Deploy, Stop, Install, Start, or Use.
 The default is Deploy which will do Install, Configure, then Start.
 'Use' can be set if the only desire is to use the monasca_agent_plugin module

-Optionally supply monasca_checks varible which is a dictionary with each entry consisting of a plugin name followed by the plugin config, typically with two sections init_config and instances.
+Optionally supply monasca_checks variable which is a dictionary with each entry consisting of a plugin name followed by the plugin config, typically with two sections init_config and instances.
 Refer to the specific monasca-agent plugin documentation for more detail.